 Children’s Product Certificate (CPC)

-Children’s furniture importers and manufacturers must also issue a Children’s Product Certificate (CPC) for each SKU.
-This document is a self-issued document with information about the furniture, your company, supplier location, applicable standards, and the CPSC approved testing company.
+Children’s furniture importers and manufacturers must issue a Children’s Product Certificate (CPC) for their products.
+The CPC is a self-issued document with information about the product, the company, the CPSC-approved testing company, and more.

-2. List of applied and mandatory ASTM and CPSC standards (e.g ASTM F963)
+b.
+List of applied and mandatory ASTM and CPSC standards

 This guide explains how to create a CPC when importing children’s furniture and other children’s products.

 Your children’s furniture must display a permanent CPSIA tracking label.
 Here is an overview of the information it must include:

 - Production Location: Ho Chi Minh City, Vietnam